Overview

 The first scheduled_datetime is computed from the org’s Outreach Hours settings and the candidate’s timezone.

-• Timezone: candidate.timezone on the candidate row.
+candidate.timezone on the candidate row.
 The scheduling code itself does no inference at outreach time — it reads the field as-is and falls back to US/Eastern if empty.
-The field is populated at candidate intake in this order: (1) explicit value from the ATS/import, (2) zip-code geocoding, (3) phone area-code lookup.
-If all three fail at intake, the candidate stays untimezoned and is treated as Eastern at outreach time.
+The field is populated at candidate intake in this order: (1) explicit value from the ATS/import, (2) zip-code geocoding, (3) the location point (offline lat/lon lookup, e.g. a city/state centroid when there is no zip), (4) phone area-code lookup.
+If all four fail at intake, the candidate stays untimezoned and is treated as Eastern at outreach time.
+A timezone the candidate has confirmed directly (call, SMS, or action token) outranks all derived sources for 90 days; after that the confirmation expires, so location evidence can update the value again and call/SMS flows will re-confirm the timezone with the candidate.

 If the current time falls inside the window, the call is scheduled for now.
 If not, it rolls forward to the next valid slot.